Table of Contents

 Outline for your writing reference can be roughly put.
 You can tweak the structure as and when necessary.

-The first research you did was to assess audience interest and explore topics.
+The first research you must do is to assess audience interest and explore topics.
 The next research is to gather information along with useful references to support your content.

 Researching tips for your blog post content: